-- e. incorporate public art and gateway elements, upon entering the precinct from the south: - f. ensure that carparking is sleeved or screened from street view; and - g. provide a 2-3 storey podium height and up to 15 storey building height in compliance with Map 5 (Maximum Building Heights).
+- e. incorporate public art and gateway elements, upon entering the precinct from the south; - f. ensure that carparking is sleeved or screened from street view; and - g. provide a 2-3 storey podium height and up to 15 storey building height (except for 8 storey height restricted parcels) in compliance with Map 6 (Maximum Building Heights).